 We have strong parent links enhanced through home-school records, the use of story sacks and organized reading events throughout the year.
 Guided reading is introduced in the Spring term of Reception class.
 Role-play is changed on a half-termly basis to enthuse and inspire children to be creative in their use of language, providing varied opportunities to read and write through play.

 Nursery and Reception teach discreet daily phonic lessons.
 By the summer term in Reception, pupils begin to follow a more structured literacy lesson to aid with their transition into year 1.

 Starting in the Foundation Stage and going up to Y2 all children must be systematically taught phonics using the Sounds Write programme.
-This will be a 30 minute session per day.
+This will be a 30-minute session per day, building up to an hour of phonics teaching per day by the Summer Term in Reception.
 As much as possible the children’s developing phonological knowledge needs to be applied in contexts outside this discrete time.
 Children are taught to build and write words at the same time as reading them.
-Sounds Write reading material is used consistently across EYFS –Y2.
+Sounds Write reading material is used consistently across EYFS –Y3 (and for intervention sessions in KS2).
 Books and reading materials are taught exclusively to correlate with the specific Sounds Write stages (Initial Code and Extended Code).
 We also use Oxford Reading Tree books only if the book matches the children’s phonic reading ability.
 As the children become more proficient readers they can also read books which they choose themselves from the class reading shelves, along with their school library books.

 The daily English lesson will include: